Having a tax preparer you can trust and rely on is a beneficial relationship anyone can benefit from.

 When I was in college, my very first tax class was taught by a semi-retired accountant.

-He only worked during tax season and the rest of the year he taught twice a week, otherwise he was “retired”.
+He only worked during tax season and for the rest of the year he taught twice a week, otherwise, he was “retired”.

 Back then I didn’t think anything of it, but now that I’ve been preparing taxes for a long time and running my own tax preparation business I see the trouble in that.

 His tax clients weren’t getting the highest quality service they could/should have received because they were left out in the cold for the majority of the year.

 The big thing is that individual income taxes are something that needs to be paid attention to all year round.